-In addition, the Company incurred and expensed costs directly related to the Merger totaling approximately \$1.4 million, of which approximately \$0.5 million was incurred in the three months ended March 31, 2018, and is included in general and administrative expenses in the condensed consolidated statement of operations and comprehensive income (loss).
-The Company is in the process of gathering the information necessary to evaluate the tax impact of the acquisition, including the treatment of the bargain purchase gain, and to finalize the discount rate and underlying assumptions utilized in the valuation of the intangible assets acquired.
+In addition, the Company incurred and expensed costs directly related to the Merger totaling approximately \$1.4 million, of which approximately \$0.5 million was incurred in the six months ended June 30, 2018, substantially all in the three months ended March 31, 2018, and is included in general and administrative expenses in the condensed consolidated statement of operations and comprehensive loss.
+The Company is in the process of gathering the information necessary to evaluate the tax impact of the acquisition, including the treatment of the bargain purchase gain, and to finalize accrued expenses and the discount rate and underlying assumptions utilized in the valuation of the intangible assets acquired.
 The Company expects to complete its evaluation of the impact, if any, during fiscal 2018.

-Selected amounts related to Aviragen's business included in the Company's condensed consolidated statement of operations for the three months ended March 31, 2018, are as follows:
+Selected amounts related to Aviragen's business included in the Company's condensed consolidated statement of operations for the three and six months ended June 30, 2018, are as follows: